imkailey/JRNL/STREAM-SI.md

+##stream script idea: *the EJ complaint*

-talk about my experiences in the industry in general; internship early on; professional environments; freelance and client work; etc
+talk about my experiences in the rtf industry in general; internship early on; professional environments; freelance and client work; etc

 talk about my experiences in GenStrike; talk about the lack of communication; self led in kind of good way but also kind of bad